nclslbrn/minimal-artistic-portfolio/readme.md

 -   They can have a cartel (technical information of the artwork)
 -   They can be linked to an event post
--   They can have featured image and a video (currently Plyr library is used to display a player of a Vimeo or YouTube vimeo)
+-   They can have featured image and a video (currently Plyr library is used to display a player of a Vimeo or YouTube video)

 ### Events post